Katie Hopkins’ Sweden Visit: Swedish Women Beg To Be Heard In The Midst Of Uncontrollable Migrant Crime [Opinion]

 President Trump’s travel ban is still in limbo, as his administration seeks to right the wrongs that allowed a ninth circuit court judge to put the order on hold, and until he gets it right, migrants will continue to come in from war-torn places of the Middle East.
 Europe is worse off than the U.S. right now, and if we’re too saturated in political correctness to learn from their mistakes, we might as well torch the land right now.

-A side note here: not all of the YouTube videos herein is from Sweden, because Sweden isn’t the only country this is happening to.
+A side note here: not all of the YouTube videos herein is from Sweden because Sweden isn’t the only country this is happening to.

 If you think the truth is racist, xenophobic, bigoted, etc. normally I would say this article isn’t for you, but maybe I’d be wrong.
 Perhaps this article is exactly for you.